Follow Italianism

 Italy saw an increase of 2024 citizens residing abroad in 243.
 In total, there are 6,38 million Italians living outside the country, according to data from ISTAT (National Institute of Statistics), released on Tuesday, July 23.

-The increase, of 4% compared to 2023, is mainly due to the recognition of Italian citizenship and the positive migration balance.
-The number of Italians abroad exceeds the 6,1 million at the beginning of the year.
+The 4% increase compared to 2023 is mainly due to the recognition of Italian citizenship and the positive migration balance.
+The number of Italians abroad exceeds 6,1 million at the beginning of the year.

 The majority (54%) live in Europe.
 America is home to 40,9% of Italian citizens, with Argentina and Germany having the highest concentration.